 Understanding Large Language Models: GPT, Claude, and Gemini Explained

-Compare GPT-4, Claude, and Gemini in plain English.
+Compare GPT-5, Claude Opus 4.5, and Gemini 3 in plain English.
 Learn which AI language model is best for your needs, with practical examples and clear explanations.

 You're Using Language Models, But Which One?